 Jharis.com joined Watsi on December 3rd, 2019.
-Six months ago, Jharis.com joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jharis.com's most recent donation traveled 4,500 miles to support Veronica, a 50-year-old small-scale farmer from Kenya, to fund a thyroidectomy.
+One year ago, Jharis.com joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jharis.com's most recent donation traveled 6,200 miles to support Sai Nal, a young father from Cambodia, to fund fracture repair surgery so he can walk again.

 Veronica is a 50-year-old small-scale farmer.
 She has a contagious smile and an optimism for life despite the challenges she has encountered.
 She is a mother of six children and lives with her husband who is a boda boda (motorcycle taxi) driver.
 She grows maize for home consumption and sells the surplus for additional income.
 10 years ago, Veronica began experiencing troubling symptoms, including a small mass on her neck.
 She visited several hospitals for lab tests and medication, but nothing seemed to help and the mass has grown.
 She has also gained weight and experiences shortness of breath and a fast heart.
 A friend told her about our medical partner, African Mission Healthcare (AMH) and she visited AMH's care center hoping for a clear diagnosis and treatment.
 She was diagnosed with an enlarged thyroid and surgery is recommended to prevent her symptoms from worsening.
 On October 19th, she will undergo a thyroidectomy at AMH's care center, where surgeons will remove all or part of her thyroid gland.
 This procedure will cost $936, and she and her family need help raising money.
 Veronica shared, "this condition is making me weak and I can’t work like before.
 I want to be strong for my children so that they can receive education and get their daily needs."